Vamsi-027/FrontEndForBot/README.md

 ![]()

 ## Coding
-- We have created frontend for  this chatbot by writing  [html](https://github.com/Vamsi-027/ML2021_WEEK2/blob/main/index.html) file.
-In which we have created a structure for out bot.Its a very basic html code anyone can easily understand.
+- We have created frontend for  this chatbot by writing  [html](https://github.com/Vamsi-027/FrontEndForBot/blob/main/index.html) file.
+In which we have created a structure for out bot.Its a very basic html code anyone can easily understand.This file is mainly divided into three parts they are
+        - Header
+        - Main
+        - Footer
-- In [css](https://github.com/Vamsi-027/ML2021_WEEK2/blob/main/style.css) file we have styled your html file.
+- In [css](https://github.com/Vamsi-027/FrontEndForBot/blob/main/style.css) file we have styled your html file.
-- In [JavaScript](https://github.com/Vamsi-027/ML2021_WEEK2/blob/main/script.js) ,file we have implemented the evaluate function to evaluate given expression and scroll function to scroll automatically whenever there a need to scroll down.i.e, it scrolls down automatically when user enters an expression.
+- In [JavaScript](https://github.com/Vamsi-027/FrontEndForBot/blob/main/script.js) ,file we have implemented the evaluate function to evaluate given expression and scroll function to scroll automatically whenever there a need to scroll down.i.e, it scrolls down automatically when user enters an expression.

 ## References and Tools